ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2021.11.17.md

 It was agreed that the timekeeper should act as the moderator for voting rooms to enforce voting does not overrun time allocated for an issue.

 ### Move some documentation into repos as to wiki?
-- URL's should be added to repositories and WIKI to include links to relevant repositories and recourses.
+- URL's should be added to repositories and WIKI to include links to relevant repositories and resources.
 - Repositories should include URLS to all relevant information such as WIKI pages, manual locations (where applicable), Server locations and other associated repositories (for example an IOC repo should include URL's to emulator and OPI).
 - [@ThomasLohnert](https://github.com/ThomasLohnert) will make an issue for this which includes script generator automatic documentation.
 - [@JackEAllen](https://github.com/JackEAllen) will also make issues to tackle adding of URLS to some repositories as Friday tickets in the next Sprint.